Marcello Aravena: Trial

 In his final submission to the jury, Bryant read out a touching letter full of pathos entitled "Dear Dad" and said to have been written by Aravena to the jury in his final address, portraying him as a sad lost soul caught up in events beyond his control.
 Powell demanded a mistrial under the grounds that the virtually illiterate Aravena could not have written the "Dear Dad" letter, but Justice Heeney ruled that through it was highly unlikely that Aravena had written the letter, this was not grounds for a mistrial.

 On 29 October 2009, the jury returned 44 guilty verdicts for first degree murder and four for manslaughter, believed to be the largest number of murder convictions ever produced from a single criminal proceeding in Canada.
 Wayne Kellestine, Michael Sandham and Dwight Mushey were each found guilty of eight counts of first-degree murder.
 Aravena and Frank Mather were both found guilty of seven counts of first degree murder and one count of manslaughter.
 Brett Gardiner was found guilty of six counts of first degree murder and two counts of manslaughter.
 Aravena took the verdict very badly, gave the jury the finger and shouted at them: "Fucking goofs!
 You're pieces of fucking shit!".
 The journalist Jerry Langton wrote: "Although it may sound childish and comical, the word 'goof' is considered perhaps the worse insult among Ontario's likely-to-go-to-prison set.
 At least two murders in Kingston alone since the '80s were reported to be the result of someone calling someone else the G-word".
 When Bryant tried to calm down his client, saying this behavior would not help his appeal, Aravena shouted "Fuck you, Tony!
 Fuck you!" and tried to assault his lawyer.
 Aravena was marched out of the courtroom screaming in fury at the jury, judge, his lawyer and the Crown Attorneys.
 His behavior was later used by the Crown at his appeals to prove he was indeed a violent outlaw biker.

+Death

-Aravena is currently serving a life sentence at Stony Mountain Penitentiary in Manitoba with no chance of parole.
+Aravena was serving a life sentence at Stony Mountain Penitentiary in Manitoba with no chance of parole.
+Aravena died on June 28, 2026 at the Bath Institution's Regional Treatment Center from suspected natural causes.